Jaymon/pyt/README.md

 #### pyt uses Python's PEP 8 style conventions

-`pyt` uses [PEP8](http://www.python.org/dev/peps/pep-0008/) to decide what is the module and class, so, given input like this:
+`pyt` uses [Python's code styling conventions](http://www.python.org/dev/peps/pep-0008/) to decide what is the module and class, so, given input like this:

     $ pyt foo.bar.Baz.che